MarlonCorreia/datalake-challenge/part-1/README.md

 ```bash
 $ docker run part-1_web bash -c 'cd test/; python -m unittest'
 ```
-## obstacles
+## Obstacles

 In this section i'll write a bit about the things i notice that are not ideal for a service like this.
 Basically describing some points I know that i have to improve

 --- **Imports in python** - There're two instances in the project that is needed to `cd` inside the specific folder to run it properly.
 I don't believe this is ideal, and probably a better knowledge about imports would remedy that

---- **Tests in general** - Only my second time coding tests for a project.
+-- **Tests in general** - Only my second time coding tests for a project.
 I still can't adapt my project to be fully tested.
 And some tests are a bit weird (like the POST request test, there're test code inside the prod code).